Generation-JWD/recipeBook/README.md

 ### Functionality
 1. Insert a new recipe
-2. Show the recipes divived per Meal Type
+2. Show the recipes divived per Meal Type and store them to the Local Storage
 3. Delete the recipe